waniumer-analytics/AtliQ-Hospitality-Insights--Power-Bi/README.md

                                                    Project Overview
-This project analyzes the business performance of AtliQ Hospitality, a chain of luxury and business hotels across multiple Indian cities.
+-This project analyzes the business performance of AtliQ Hospitality, a chain of luxury and business hotels across multiple Indian cities.
 Using Power BI, the dashboard provides a 360° view of revenue trends, occupancy performance, booking behavior, cancellation rates, customer ratings, property comparison, and city-wise profitability.
 The main objective is to help the hospitality team make data-driven decisions related to pricing, demand forecasting, property performance, customer experience, and strategic business expansion.

                                                     Key Business Questions

-1. How are revenue, occupancy, and bookings performing overall?
+-  How are revenue, occupancy, and bookings performing overall?
-2. Which cities, room types, and platforms contribute the most to revenue?
+- 	Which cities, room types, and platforms contribute the most to revenue?
-3. How do weekdays and weekends impact business performance?
+-  	How do weekdays and weekends impact business performance?
-4. Which properties are underperforming and require attention?
+-   Which properties are underperforming and require attention?
-5. How do cancellation rates and customer ratings affect revenue?
+-   How do cancellation rates and customer ratings affect revenue?
-6. What are the weekly demand patterns and seasonality trends?
+-   What are the weekly demand patterns and seasonality trends?

                                                        Key Insights